310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% bubble Chiaki sigh4 %}
 Yeah… I sort of saw it coming that Akehoshi and Takamine would decline, but even <em>Isara</em> forced a smile without looking me in the eye…

 The one and only person who accepted the offer was Shiratori.
-His eyes were sparkling when I passed over my shoes.
+His eyes were sparkling when I passed my shoes over.
 {% endbubble %}

 {% bubble Chiaki smile %}
-With how happy he seemed, I’m sure it means he loves basketball <em>that</em> much! ♪
+With how happy he looked, I’m sure it means that he loves basketball <em>that</em> much! ♪
 {% endbubble %}

 {% bubble Chiaki curious %}